Quality standard

 a) Continuity of care for adults with mental health problems in contact with the criminal justice system.

-Data source: Local data collection, for example an audit of mental health care plans.
+Data source: Data can be collected from information recorded locally by healthcare professionals and provider organisations, for example an audit of mental health care plans.

 b) Referral rates to mental health services, for example liaison and diversion to prison mental health services or prison mental health services to community mental health teams.

-Data source: Local data collection, for example an audit of custody reports.
+Data source: Data can be collected from information recorded locally by healthcare professionals and provider organisations, for example an audit of custody reports.

 What the quality statement means for different audiences